This page contains affiliate links.

 The best way is to subscribe by email.
-New blog posts will delivered to your inbox once a day at the most.
-On the days when I haven’t posted anything, you will not be emailed.
+I send out a newsletter once a week featuring new recipes as well as other tried and true favorites.
 Email addresses are private and secure and I never share them with anyone.

-As an added bonus, when you subscribe and confirm your email address, you’ll receive a downloadable copy my latest e-cookbook!
+As an added bonus, when you subscribe and confirm your email address, you’ll receive a set of Kitchen Inventory printables!

 You can unsubscribe at anytime.
 A link to unsubscribe is found in each email at the bottom.

 How do I find a particular recipe on your site?

 Look for the search box in the top right hand corner.
 Simply type in what you are looking for and a list of related posts will show up.

 I also have a Recipe Index.
 Feel free to browse and check out all the recipes!
 Each recipe is printable, too.

 How do I know if you were paid for a post?

 Easy.
 I will tell you.
 I always disclose in my sponsored posts (or review posts) if I’ve been compensated to write the post.
 I believe it’s important for reader trust to be transparent.
 For me personally as a reader of blogs, I like to know within the post if it’s a sponsored post.
 It doesn’t sit well for me to not disclose.
 It’s also required by law for companies in the USA and Canada to disclose a compensated relationship.

 Can I write a guest post for your site?